 Would you like to see the Hummer make a Comeback?

 Could the Hummer make a comeback?

-Rumors abound of a possible return as the Hummer HX or H4 There is no official information on the exact time it could go into production.
-But there has been plenty of speculation recently that it could happen.
+Rumors abound of a possible return as a version of the Hummer HX or H4 a concept that was in design for 2008/9.
+There is no current information on if they could update and put the HX into production, but there has been plenty of speculation recently that it could happen.

 SOURCES - Hummer History and Events

 Additional info on the H4 aka as HX

 - GM Hummer - Hummer History

 A website dedicated to General Motors Hummer.
 Site includes News & Information, Message Board, Classifieds, Photo Gallery, Links and more about the Hummer.